 If would like more information about Covid vaccines for cancer patients please see this helpful link from Cancer Research UK.
 There are FAQs at the bottom plus an option to print the page.
 If you have any further questions please contact your treating team.

-- The drive through service at Magog Court, Hinton Way, Great Shelford, Cambridge CB22 3AB, open 8:30am to 3:30pm;
+- At the drive through service at Magog Court, Hinton Way, Great Shelford, Cambridge CB22 3AB, open 8:30am to 3:30pm.

 Non-urgent advice: Location for receiving chemotherapy